Ranmanuyan/PACS_Project/README.md

 ## README

-This project is the exam project "Implementation of branch and bound algorithm for stochastic scheduling problems---using bob++ library" for course Advanced Programming for Scientific Computing of POLIMI.
+This project is the exam project "Implementation of branch and bound algorithm for stochastic 2-machine flow shop scheduling problems---using bob++ library" for course Advanced Programming for Scientific Computing of POLIMI.
 All the codes are wrote and tested in  g++ under Mac/Unix system.
 Please make sure everything is downloaded, including the "." hidden files.